Telehealth and remote patient monitoring

 - Better preventative management for chronic conditions

-- Reduced risk of COVID-19 exposure, along with other illnesses, for patients and health care workers
+- Reduced risk of illnesses for patients and health care workers

 Billing and payment for remote physiologic monitoring

 While private insurance companies set their own terms, Medicare has its own payment policies.

 - Consent to receive remote physiologic monitoring services at the time services are furnished is allowed